uccser/cs-field-guide/text/en/chapters/computer-graphics.md

 ### Bresenham's Line Algorithm

-A faster way for a computer to calculate which pixels to colour in is to use Brensenham's Line Algorithm.
+A faster way for a computer to calculate which pixels to colour in is to use Bresenham's Line Algorithm.
 It follows these simple rules.
 First, calculate these three values:

 {math-block}
 A = 2 \times (y_2 - y_1)